Bamboo is not an invasive species.

 |Deep root system.||The core reproductive unit, the rhizome, stays usually within a few inches of the surface.|

 Bamboo can be easily controlled once you understand how it grows.
 Bamboo grows a little different than most plants.
 Bamboo culms (canes) only grow during the spring and early summer.
-They have a 60 day growth cycle and then that cane never grows again.
-Every generation should be taller that the previous year’s shoots until maturity for a species is attained.
-The intriguing aspect is that each year’s growth emerges and grows to it complete height in around 60 days.
+Each culm only has a 60-day growth cycle and then that cane never grows again.
+Every generation should be taller than the previous year’s shoots until maturity for a species is attained.
+The intriguing aspect is that each year’s growth emerges and grows to its complete height in around 60 days.
 During this time they are fragile (even edible in most species) and are easier to abort or kill if you hate bamboo.